 Gold, silk, lacquer: the kit and garb of Japan's imperial ceremony

-Rarely seen outfits, elaborate thrones and ancient paraphernalia will adorn a sacred and sumptuous ceremony marking the formal ascension of Emperor Naruhito to Japan's Chrysanthemum Throne.
+Rarely seen outfits, elaborate thrones and ancient paraphernalia adorn Tuesday's sacred and sumptuous ceremony marking the formal ascension of Emperor Naruhito to Japan's Chrysanthemum Throne.

 The new emperor took the throne earlier this year after his father Akihito's abdication, but the proclamation ceremony cements the transition in stunning style.